volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 In the **remove** function we:

 * Get the **index** based on a provided **key**
-* Check if the table contains an item under the given **index**
+* Check if the table contains an element under the given **index**
-* If it does, we remove the item, decrease the table size and return **true**
+* If so, we remove the element, decrease the table size and return **true**
-* Otherwise just return **false**
+* Otherwise, we simply return **false**

-Having that finished, let's test our implementation and see if we can find any problems with it:
+With that done, let's test our implementation and see if we find any problems with it:

 ```javascript
 const table = new HashTable();